jhobbs/mathnotes/ode/chapter 03 - problems leading to first order equations/lesson 15 - dilution and accretion, interest, temperature, decomposition and growth, second order processes.md

 $$ x = ke^{\frac{bt}{v}}-\frac{av}{b}, \quad b \neq 0, v \neq 0 $$

 Here's [a wolfram link](https://www.wolframalpha.com/input?i2d=true&i=x%3Dk*%5C%2840%29Power%5Be%2CDivide%5Bb*t%2Cv%5D%5D%5C%2841%29-Divide%5Ba*v%2Cb%5D%5C%2844%29+a%3D4%5C%2844%29b%3D-2%5C%2844%29v%3D200%5C%2844%29t%3D0%5C%2844%29x%3D200) for finding $k$, which can then easily be modified to find $x$ or $t$.

+Note that we had to exclude two cases here:
+* where the initial solution volume is zero, which makes sense.
+If there is no net flow and no starting solution volume, there is no volume, and so the concentration of solute is undefined)
+* where the outflow rate is 0.
+This also makes sense with a little thought - if the outflow rate is 0 and the net flow rate is zero, the the inflow rate must also be 0 and we get:

+$$ dx = dt(0),~x = k $$

+which means the concentration is constant - whatever it started as.